Martini–Enfield: Khyber Pass Copies

 The Khyber Pass region between Pakistan and Afghanistan has long had a reputation for producing unlicensed, home-made copies of firearms using whatever materials are available-more often than not, railway sleepers, junked motor vehicles, and scrap metal.

-During the various British military expeditions in the North-West Frontier, the locals acquired examples of the Martini–Henry, Martini–Enfield, and later, Lee–Enfield rifles and began to make their own copies.
+During the various British military expeditions in the North-West Frontier, the locals acquired examples of the Martini–Henry, Martini–Enfield, and later, Lee Metford and Lee–Enfield rifles and began to make their own copies.

 The quality on such rifles varies from "As good as a factory-produced example" to "dangerously unsafe", tending towards the latter end of the scale.
-The ammunition used in the region is often underloaded, being made from a variety of powders—or even old film (which contains nitrocellulose, a key component of smokeless powder).
+The ammunition used in the region is often underloaded, being made from a variety of powders—or even old film (which contains nitrocellulose, prior to the introduction of saftey film stocks; a key component of smokeless powder).
 As such, Khyber Pass Copy rifles cannot generally stand up to the pressures generated by modern commercial ammunition, because of the significant possibility of severe injury or death to the operator it is generally advised that such weapons should not be fired under any but the most extremely unlikely rare and desperate circumstances, although some collectors have made mild handloaded cartridges for their Khyber Pass rifles.
 This practice is not recommended, and anyone firing a Khyber Pass rifle is doing so at their own risk.

 Khyber Pass Copies can be recognised by a number of factors, notably: